How can I find out which admission counselor is responsible for my high school or region?

 Will all students who apply to PC from my high school receive their decision letters at the same time?

-All students who apply to PC at the same deadline will receive their decision letters in the mail at the same time.
+All students who apply to PC at the same deadline will receive their decision notifications at the same time.
 For students who apply Early Decision (November 1), decision notifications are generally released by December 1.
 For students who apply Early Action (November 1), decision notifications are generally released by January 1.
-For students who apply Early Decision II (January 15) letters generally will arrive by March 1.
-For students who apply Regular Decision (January 15), letters generally will arrive before April 1.
-All types of decision letters (invite, defer, wait list, deny) are mailed at the same time.
+For students who apply Early Decision II (January 15), decisions generally will be released by March 1.
+For students who apply Regular Decision (January 15), decisions generally will be released by April 1.
+All types of decisions (invite, defer, wait list, deny) are released at the same time.

 Are admission decisions available to applicants on the web?